Topps Baseball Card Of The Day, January 2018

 AFTER THIS CARD: Let's see: 1990 no-hitter, four straight K titles, 1995 Cy Young award, 1996 back surgery, 1998 trade demand and dominance in Houston, four straight Cy Young awards with the Diamondbacks, 2001 exploded bird, 2001 World Series relief on one day's rest, 2003 home run, 2004 perfect game, 2005 New York cameraman shove preceding two Yankee seasons, return to Arizona, 300th win with the 2009 Giants including awesome diving assist, 2015 Cooperstown election.

-Randy Johnson appeared annually in Topps 1989-2010, even receiving a Complete Stats final card in the 2010 set despite his pending retirement being pretty much a given.
+Randy Johnson appeared annually in Topps 1989-2010, even receiving a sunset card in the 2010 set despite his pending retirement being pretty much a given.
+Johnson also shows up in 1989 Traded and 2009 Update.

 CATEGORIES: 1990 Topps, Seattle Mariners